-(W-FB6.4a/W-CH6.4a/W-EU6.4a/W-OG6.4a/W-MM6.4a) What incentives are provided to C-suite employees or board members for the management of water-related issues (do not include the names of individuals)?
+(W6.4a) What incentives are provided to C-suite employees or board members for the management of water-related issues (do not include the names of individuals)?

-Who is entitled to benefit from these incentives? incentivized performance Please explain Monetary reward Chief Operating Officer (COO) The Executive Vice President (EVP) of Operations is the highest level Executive responsible for oversight of operations globally (note IFF does not have the title of COO).
+Role(s) entitled to incentive Performance indicator Please explain Monetary reward Chief Operating Officer (COO) Reduction of water withdrawals Reduction in consumption volumes Improvements in efficiency - direct operations The Executive Vice President (EVP) of Operations is the highest level Executive responsible for oversight of operations globally (note IFF does not have the title of COO).
 This role reports directly to the Chairman and CEO.
 The EVP of Operations, who is ultimately responsible for our eco efficiency initiatives, has performance-based objectives that are aligned with organizational water use reduction target of 50% per metric ton of production by 2020.
 The rationale for the indicators selected in the "Indicator for incentivized performance" column is these metrics correlate with the achievement of this target, which is also the threshold for success.
 IFF tracks each of these indicators for 100% of manufacturing facilities and larger offices.
 The data is collected and tracked monthly using a global web-based software application.
 To manage and drive performance, we use this software to internally track and report individual facilities while we eternally report global usage.
 Our organizational performance and the EVP of Operations' performance-based objectives related to these goals are linked to monetary incentives via an annual assessment during performance reviews and salary determination.
 The level of incentive varies based on performance during the previous year.
-Recognition (non- monetary) Other, please specify (All employees) project or target - direct operations Employees are internally recognized locally and corporately for achieving results from water reducing projects on the company intranet's Top Story, which recognizes employees for exemplary performance.
+Non- monetary reward Other, please specify (All employees) Employees are internally recognized locally and corporately for achieving results from water reducing projects on the company intranet's Top Story, which recognizes employees for exemplary performance.
 In 2015, we launched an eco-efficiency awards program to formally recognize facilities that have been the most effective at implementing a culture of sustainability and improving performance related to sustainability standards.
-In 2018, we use these awards and plaques to recognize the best overall site performances and the sites that have been most improved over the past year.
-There is a specific award to the facility with best overall water performance.
+In 2019, we use these awards and plaques to recognize the best overall site performances and the sites that have been most improved over the past year.
+There is a specific award to the facility with best overall water performance, which most recently was given to our Tlainepantla, Mexico site.
 The metrics for success include the reductions in water withdrawal per metric ton of production, absolute water withdrawals reduced, water recycling, and water stewardship.
-Other non- monetary reward Please select Please select